When we were decorating the house for the holidays this year, I was reminded of this same time back in 2006.

 If anything, he seemed downright annoyed with me.
 Bored by our staring contest, he broke eye contact and set about the work of cleaning the glitter and pine needles out of his fur – turning his back to me as if to say, “You have no one to blame but yourself, dumb-dumb.
 You put a tree in my living room full of sparkly things to play with.
 It’s like you were daring me to climb it.
 Idiot.”

-Smug little bugger.
-He was right though.
+Smug little rascal.
+He was right, though.
 For me, decorating a Christmas tree was a festive way to bring the holidays into my home.
 For him though, it was a giant sparkly toy to be played with.
 Every year since, if I put up a Christmas tree, I make sure to anchor it to the wall and away from furniture.

 More than any other time of the year, the holiday season presents a prolonged period of health and safety issues for our pets.
 From holiday decorations, meals, and visiting relatives, our pet’s daily routines are disrupted with a great deal more sparkly objects, sounds, and social activities – which means there is more chances for them to act in ways they normally do not.
 Frightened pets are more likely to run away, making the holiday a busy time of year for animal shelters across the country.